The Dark Side of Gravity: Conjugate Worlds Gravitational Coupling

-Symmetrising the roles of $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$ is performed by simply adding to the usual GR action, the similar action built from $\tilde{g}_{\mu\nu}$ and its inverse.
+Symmetrizing the roles of $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$ will be performed by simply adding to the usual GR action, the similar action built from $\tilde{g}_{\mu\nu}$ and its inverse.
 Indeed, it is possible to have a connection compatible with $\tilde{g}_{\mu\nu}$ just in the same way as we had one compatible with $g_{\mu\nu}$ and exploit the mathematical apparatus of GR to constrain the general coordinate scalar built out of this form and its derivatives, another Ricci scalar.
-The theory that follows from symmetrising the roles of $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$ is DG which turns out to be essentially the other option of a binary choice that must be done at the level of the conceptual fondations of a covariant theory of a symmetric order two tensor field: either the space-time is curved with metric $g_{\mu\nu}$ and we get GR, or it is flat with metric $\eta_{\mu\nu}$ and we get DG!
+The theory that follows from symmetrizing the roles of $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$ is DG which turns out to be essentially the other option of a binary choice that must be done at the level of the conceptual fondations of a covariant theory of a symmetric order two tensor field: either the space-time is curved with metric $g_{\mu\nu}$ and we get GR, or it is flat with background metric $\eta_{\mu\nu}$ and we get DG!
 GR actually just corresponds to the special case where g and $\eta$ identify in which case, taking the inverse is equivalent to twice raising or lowering the indices with the space-time metric $g_{\mu\nu}=\eta_{\mu\nu}$.
-At last, even if we did not assume from the begining that $\eta_{\mu\nu}$ is the metric of space-time, in presence of the latter and a gravitational field $g_{\mu\nu}$, we automatically have the $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$ forms with perfectly symmetric roles to play.
-Both being minimally coupled to matter and radiation fields, hence determining measured space and time intervals, could a priori be considered as the genuine metric of our space-time.
-However they are incompatible in general (they would describe a different geometry) so none of the two can be preferred so that it only remains $\eta_{\mu\nu}$ to play the role of the true space-time metric.
+At last, even if we did not consider from the begining that $\eta_{\mu\nu}$ is the true metric of space-time, in presence of this background the gravitational field $g_{\mu\nu}$, automatically acquires its "inverse form", $\tilde{g}_{\mu\nu}$ with a priori perfectly symmetric role to play.
+If both are gravitational fields, i.e. if both are as usual minimally coupled to a distinct class of matter and radiation fields (F fields propagating along $g_{\mu\nu}$ geodesics and $\tilde{F}$ fields propagating along $\tilde{g}_{\mu\nu}$ geodesics) , hence determine the space and time intervals measured by clocks and rods made from these fields, $g_{\mu\nu}$ could a priori be considered as the genuine metric of space-time by the observer living in $g_{\mu\nu}$ while the observer living in $\tilde{g}_{\mu\nu}$ would certainly favour this latter form, even more if he knows nothing about the existence of $g_{\mu\nu}$.
+The two forms are incompatible in the sense that these in general describe a different geometry so only one of the two might be the genuine metric of spacetime but since none should be preferred it only remains $\eta_{\mu\nu}$ to, may be, play the central role of this true space-time metric.